Lingerie Football Player Kristen Strout Bares Her Booty In Black Thong Bikini & Heels

 “Love it,” another admirer gushed.

-Some fans may remember Kristen from her days playing in the lingerie football league, where she proved herself to be very athletic while playing the position of safety for the Orlando Fantasy.
+Some fans may remember Kristen from her days playing in the lingerie football league.
+The Instagram model proved herself as a force to be reckoned with, playing the position of safety for the Orlando Fantasy.

-Bikini Team reports that Strout hails from central Florida, where she works as a model.
-Her Instagram bio reveals that she’s also house investor with a passion for cars, especially Corvettes.
-She also loves tattoos and rock and country music.
+Bikini Team reports that Kristen hails from central Florida, where she works as a model.
+The stunner’s Instagram bio reveals that she’s also a house investor and has a passion for cars, especially Corvettes.
+She also loves tattoos and frequently listens to rock and country music.

 “Kristen is a tomboy and country girl at heart, loves rock music and rides a Yamaha R1 and owns a C7 Corvette.
 At age 21, she started playing in The Lingerie Football League for the Orlando Fantasy, where they chose her to be the one girl from the team to be both on the official LFL football and in their calendar.
 After that she started doing bikini contests, which ended up being the start of her modeling career,” the bio section of her official website reads.

-Meanwhile, fans can see more of Kristen Stout’s sexy photos by following the model on her Instagram account, which she frequently posts on.
+Fans can see more of Kristen Stout’s sexy photos by following the model on her Instagram page.